puckpuck/helm-charts/charts/seashell/README.md

 Installs and configures [seashell](https://github.com/puckpuck/seashell) to provide tools for debugging Kubernetes workloads.

-## Warning

-The ClusterRole used to set up this tool provides read access to **ALL** resources in your Kubernetes cluster.
-This isn't recommended for anything that even comes close to a production environment.
-Please know what the fuck you are doing before you deploy this thing blindly to your Kubernetes cluster.

-You can modify this by setting `rbac.create` to `false` and providing a ClusterRole and ClusterRoleBinding for the ServiceAccount used with this tool.

 ## Installing the chart

 This chart should run without the need to specify any custom chart values.